 The more you wear your trays, the more your teeth move and the pressure will lessen.
 Just don’t forget to put your trays back in after you haven taken them out to eat, drink or clean them.
 If you do forget to put them back in after a period of time, and you’re likely to feel increased pressure as your teeth have moved back to the place in which they were.

-Fortunately, Invisalign trays become remarkably more comfortable after the first few days.
+Fortunately, aligner trays tend to become much more comfortable after the first few days.
 But, that’s only if you remember to wear them for 20 to 22 hours a day.

 Does It Hurt to Wear New Trays?